At Bradford, we pride ourselves on our friendly community approach to your research degree experience.

 Proofing and checking of theses, reports or other doctoral-level writing

-- Dr Delderfield teaches skills & methodologies, and offers advice and guidance.
-He does not offer vetting, checking or proofing of doctoral work or publication drafts.
+- We teach skills & methodologies, and offer advice and guidance.
+We do not offer vetting, checking or proofing of doctoral work or publication drafts.

 - If you'd like information on the University's regulations around MPhil and doctoral theses and proof-reading, please see the Declaration of English Language Assistance form in this list of documents provided by our PGR Administration team.